-This statement recognises that genuine relationships do occur between the different levels of volunteers and participants in a group but that no intimate relationship should begin whilst the member of staff or volunteer is in a 'position of trust' over them.
+This statement recognises that genuine relationships do occur between the different levels of volunteers and participants in a group between a coach/athlete, however, no intimate relationship should begin whilst the member of staff ,volunteer, coach is in a 'position of trust' over them.

 The power and influence that the older member has over someone attending a group or activity cannot be under-estimated.
 If there is an additional competitive aspect to the activity and the older person is responsible for the young person's success or failure to some extent, then the dependency of the younger member upon the older will be increased.
-It is therefore vital for volunteers to recognise the responsibility that they must exercise in ensuring that they do not abuse their positions of trust.
-Young people aged 16-18 can legally consent to some types of sexual activity; however, in some provisions of legislation they are classified as children.
+It is therefore vital that people in a position of trust recognise the responsibility that they must exercise in ensuring that they do not abuse their position.